scs-edpo/lab06-camunda-kafka-demo/README.md

 At the end of the process, you should see a JSON posted in the topic **service-task-message-topic**.

 ## Environment Restrictions
-This project uses Camunda 7.12.5-ee with Spring Boot.
+This project uses Camunda 7.15.0 community edition with Spring Boot.

 ## Known Limitations